waleedconan/Participatory-Assessment-Portfolio-Project-/README.md

 - Persons with disabilities (PwDs)

 ### Process & Tools Used
-Discussions were facilitated by trained staff, who compiled and reviewed data daily to ensure consistency and quality.
+- Discussions were facilitated by trained staff from deferent agencies and NGOs, who compiled and reviewed data daily to ensure consistency and quality.

-The five-day data collection effort was conducted simultaneously across locations to maximize reach.
+- The five-day data collection effort was conducted simultaneously across locations to maximize reach.

 For simulation purposes:
 - **KoBoToolbox** was used to design the assessment tool
-- **Excel** was used for data cleaning and preparation
+- **Excel** was used for data cleaning
-- **Power BI** was used for data analysis and dashboard creation
+- **Power BI** was used for data preparation and analysis and dashboard creation

-> ⚠️ Power BI dashboard is currently under development and will be added soon.

 ---

 ⚠️ **Disclaimer**

-This project was developed independently for educational and portfolio purposes.
+- This project was developed independently for educational and portfolio purposes.

-It uses entirely fictional data and does not represent any real individuals, communities, organizations, or operational contexts.
+- It uses entirely fictional data and does not represent any real individuals, communities, organizations, or operational contexts.

-No internal reports, confidential information, or proprietary formats were used.
+- No internal reports, confidential information, or proprietary formats were used.

-This work is not affiliated with or endorsed by any agency, organization, or implementing partner.
+- This work is not affiliated with or endorsed by any agency, organization, or implementing partner.

-Humanitarian concepts (e.g., FGDs, participatory assessments, protection indicators) are based on publicly available information and general sector practices.
+- Humanitarian concepts (e.g., FGDs, participatory assessments, protection indicators) are based on publicly available information and general sector practices.
 ---

 ## 🖼️ Sample Dashboards